tobchen/patient-index/README.md

 #### WSDL

 The *Patient Index* web service does not offer any WSDL itself.
-Please use the IHE-provided one and change the service url.
+For developing consumers, please use the IHE-provided one and change the service url.

 #### Compilation